Smart Waste Solutions 2023: Who Are The Leading Waste Players? 💡

 The smart waste solutions space is certainly very interesting with increasing options for boosting recycling through the usage of smart technology

 We are certain that a number of these innovations will really take off in Australia.
 We will keep you posted on the outcome.

 In some ways, this is actually true!

 However, there are lots of progressive trends impacting the industry.
 Waster covers as many of these smart waste trends as we can in our regular blogs and articles on all things waste-related.

 So, we cover how the industry – both smart waste management and recycling that provides the best solutions – is becoming increasingly data and analytics-focused (technology to reduce waste) and look at some of the more office-based companies staking a claim in rubbish bins in Sydney.

-These sort of companies are changing the perception of what a garbage collection business is by applying technology to reduce waste!
+These sorts of companies are changing the perception of what a garbage collection business is by applying technology to reduce waste!

 Technology to reduce waste and landfill: if you can’t measure, you can’t improve!

 All across Australia, Waster and other waste management companies are collecting thousands and thousands of bins.
 This is exactly where the potential to analyse the data comes in.

 Of course, this waste can then be categorised as waste or recycling and we can even look at greenhouse gas emissions, the number of truck trips or safety statistics – basically, a huge amount of data.
 See our blog on carbon-neutral waste services.

 With the growth in IT and technology, the ability to record and analyse this data is growing all the time.
-We can then use this data to suggest improvements and to gain insights.
+We can then use this data to suggest improvements and gain insights.

 Major corporates such as national chains i.e. think supermarket chains, major retail brands etc are demanding better data and information from their waste suppliers to ensure they are meeting financial and environmental targets and need technology to reduce waste.